maxximvs/space-tours/README.md

 With this project, I set out to simulate a professional, although in its scope, rudimentary workflow.

 - I sketched out a basic style direction in Figma
-- I also tried to organize the tasks on Trello
+- Organized the tasks on Trello
 - Finally I tracked my progress on Github

 ## What it is about

-In this project, I tried to illustrate using some of the most common features of CSS, React and Firebase.
+In this project, I tried to illustrate using some of the more common features of CSS, React and Firebase.

 - The project is a mockup web app for a company specializing in space tourism
 - It utilizes CSS Modules with a responsive design for multiple screen sizes